strangerstudios/pmpro-gift-levels/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-gift-levels/issues

 == Changelog ==
+= 1.0 - 2021-09-13 =
+* FEATURE: Gift levels can now be configured on the Edit Level page
+* FEATURE: Users can now enter a recipient email address during checkout to send a gift code to
+* FEATURE: Added email templates for gift checkouts (both user and admin) and for gift recipient emails
+* ENHANCEMENT: Added filter pmprogl_gift_code_purchased (Thanks, Mirco Babini)
+* ENHANCEMENT: Gift code data is now being stored in order meta
+* ENHANCEMENT: Admins can now see the gift codes that a user has purchased on the Edit User page or by editing a discount code
+* BUG FIX/ENHANCEMENT: Added warning if membership level is set up with recurring payment or expiration date and gift level in GUI
+* BUG FIX/ENHANCEMENT: Gift levels are now immediately removed after checkout for all users (Thanks, Mirco Babini)
+* BUG FIX/ENHANCEMENT: Moved gift level confirmation message to end of checkout email (Thanks, Mirco Babini)
+* BUG FIX: Fixed issue where purchasing gift level with Stripe could set an expiration date on previous membership
+* BUG FIX/ENHANCEMENT: Now clearing cached membership levels after removing gift level (Thanks, Mirco Babini)
+* BUG FIX: Fixed issue where gift code may not be generated at checkout with specific gateways (Thanks, knit-pay on GitHub)
+* BUG FIX: Fixed PHP notice (Thanks, Mirco Babini)
+* REFACTOR: Broke code into separate files

 = 0.4 - 2020-12-09 =
 * BUG FIX: Fixed an issue when checking out with PayPal would change the user's level.
 User's will now keep their current level when purchasing a gift.
 * ENHANCEMENT: Plugin strings have been localized and now support translations.